hbtang25/Tang2026FRI/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This repository hosts the standardized, reproducible computational workflow and specialized scripts developed for the manuscript:
-> **"Deciphering the correlation between functional microbiota and flavor metabolite formation in Cantonese soy sauce via microbiome analysis"** (Submitted to *Food Research International*).
+> **"Unraveling the core microbial succession during the moromi fermentation of Cantonese soy sauce: An amplicon sequencing approach"** (Submitted to *Food Research International*).

-The primary objective of this toolkit is to move beyond conventional descriptive sequencing surveys by providing an integrated, mathematically rigorous framework to quantify microbial succession, infer sparse ecological networks, and model microbial-flavor interactions under high-salinity fermentation stress.
+The primary objective of this toolkit is to move beyond conventional descriptive sequencing surveys by providing an integrated, mathematically rigorous framework to quantify microbial succession, infer sparse ecological networks, and model microbial-physicochemical parameters interactions under high-salinity fermentation stress.

 ---